 You can offer invited speakers guidelines for the material they should cover in their talk.
 It is also a good idea to have some backup speakers on standby in case of a cancellation.

 Consider bringing in local speakers whenever possible, as you will not have to pay costly travel and hotel expenses.
 Plus, there will be no worries about cancellations due to missed flights.

 The science meetings sector is highly competitive, and it often takes more work for scientists to take time off from their teaching or research programmes.
 It would help if you prioritised high-quality learning opportunities to make your event more tempting.

 Ensure that your attendees know the topics the conference will cover, who will be giving the talks and what other learning opportunities will be available.

 These could include:

 - Videos of the conference talks – these could be offered to delegates free of charge or sold to help cover costs

 - Podcasts on the latest research topics

-- Including a well planned Social Media communication strategy
+- Including a well-planned Social Media communication strategy

 Congrex Switzerland is an internationally operating agency delivering customised solutions.
-This encompasses the overall organisation of conferences and meetings including the management of hotel rooms and strategic consultancy.
+This encompasses the overall organisation of conferences and meetings, including the management of hotel rooms and strategic consultancy.